 \item $w_1 = x$ and $w_K = y$,

-\item for every $k<K$, $w_k \gtrsim w_{k+1}$, and
+\item for every $k<K$, $w_k \primgeq w_{k+1}$, and

-\item for every $k<K$, $w_k \succeq w_{k+1}$ for some $\mathord{\succeq} \in P$.
+\item for every $k<K$, $w_k \prefeq w_{k+1}$ for some $\mathord{\prefeq} \in P$.

-\end{enumerate} A \emph{strict $P$-chain} is a $P$-chain with $w_k \succ w_{k+1}$ for some $k<K$ and $\mathord{\succeq} \in P$. \end{definition}
+\end{enumerate} A \emph{strict $P$-chain} is a $P$-chain with $w_k \pref w_{k+1}$ for some $k<K$ and $\mathord{\prefeq} \in P$. \end{definition}

-In a word, $P$-chain is a $\gtrsim$-decreasing sequence of alternatives along which, at each juncture (each $k<K$), some preference in $P$ prefers the previous ($\gtrsim$-larger) alternative to the subsequent ($\gtrsim$-smaller) one.
-Note that a $P$-chain of length $K \geq 3$ is simply the concatenation of $K-1$ $P$-chains of length 2.
+In words, a $P$-chain is a $\primgeq$-decreasing sequence of alternatives along which, at each juncture (each $k<K$), some preference in $P$ prefers the previous ($\primgeq$-larger) alternative to the subsequent ($\primgeq$-smaller) one.
+Clearly a $P$-chain of length $K \geq 3$ is simply the concatenation of $K-1$ $P$-chains of length 2.

-\begin{example} Consider $\mathcal{X} = \{x,y,z,w\}$, with $\gtrsim$ such that $x > w$ and $x > y > z$ (so $x > z$), and $w,y$ and $w,z$ are incomparable.
-The partial order $\gtrsim$ may be depicted graphically as
+\begin{example} Consider $\mathcal{X} = \{x,y,z,w\}$, with $\primgeq$ such that $x \primg w$ and $x \primg y \primg z$ (so $x \primg z$), and $w,y$ and $w,z$ are $\primg$-incomparable.
+The partial order $\primgeq$ may be depicted graphically as

-In this (standard) diagram, there is an edge (`link') from $a$ \emph{down} to $b$ iff $a \gtrsim b$.
-The absence of an edge therefore represents $\gtrsim$-incomparability.
+In this (`Hasse') diagram, there is path from $a$ \emph{down} to $b$ iff $a \primgeq b$.
 We will use diagrams of this sort throughout.